types of accounting

 Financial Accounting:

-Financial accounting is the branch of accounting concerned with the supplying of financial information about a company to external stakeholders, such as shareholders, financers/creditors and the government.
+Financial accounting is the branch of accounting concerned with the supplying of financial information about a company to external stakeholders, such as shareholders, lenders, and the government.

-The financial accounting function of a company engages itself in preparing the periodic financial statements which are then made available to the public and stakeholders.
+The financial accounting function of a company engages itself in preparing periodic financial statements which are then made available to the public and stakeholders for transparency and compliance.

 Financial accounting creates four main reports:

-All UK companies must follow International Financial Reporting Standards (IFRS) or UK Generally Accepted Accounting Practice (GAAP) when preparing these reports.
+All UK companies must follow International Financial Reporting Standards (IFRS) or UK Generally Accepted Accounting Practice (GAAP) when preparing statutory accounts.

 Management or Managerial Accounting:

-Contrary to financial accounting, management accounting involves the supply of financial information within the internal departments of an organisation.
+Contrary to financial accounting, management accounting involves the supply of financial information for internal use within an organisation.

-Management accounting focuses on analysing finances to prepare internal financial reports and records that assist the managers of different departments in the decision-making process to help drive business value.
+Management accounting focuses on analysing finances to prepare internal financial reports and records that assist managers of different departments in the decision-making process and long-term planning to help drive business value.

 Management accounting includes:

-Management reports are kept within the company and help managers improve budgeting and asses the performance of products or departments.
-Management accounting is one accountancy outsourcing service that Outbooks excels at.
+Management reports are kept within the company and help managers improve budgeting and assess the performance of products or departments.
+Management accounting is one accountancy outsourcing service that Outbooks specialises in supporting.

 Cost Accounting:

 Cost accounting, often considered a subset of management accounting, specifically addresses the costs associated with producing goods or services.
-This helps businesses understand their cost structure and optimise pricing strategies.
+This helps businesses understand their cost structure and improve pricing decisions.

 It involves the recording, classifying and summarising of the cost data via a completely quantitative approach.
 It includes the management of the overall costs involved in running a business.

-Cost data is used by the company management to plan and control cost operations.
-Cost accounting aims to track the production cost and the fixed costs of a company.
+Cost data is used by company management to plan and control cost operations.
+Cost accounting aims to track production costs and fixed costs to improve operational efficiency.

 Cost Accounting elements